Porn Stars Are Letting Fans Pay for the Chance to Have Sex with Them on Camera

 Porn stars get paid to have sex.
 Prostitutes get paid to have sex.
-But in the US, porn is legal, and prostitution is not.
+But porn is legal, and prostitution is not.
 And now porn stars are letting fans pay for the chance to have sex with them on camera.
 What is going on?

 On November 1, the website Adult Verified Video Chat announced that it was auctioning off the chance to appear in a scene with popular porn actress Dillon Harper.
 While the auction page doesn’t blatantly state that the winner will have sex with Harper, it is implied by certain requirements.
 The winner must undergo industry-standard, third party testing for sexually transmitted infections (STIs) as well as submit two valid forms of government-issued identification in compliance with 2257 regulations, part of the US’s stringent record-keeping stipulations imposed upon pornographers.